An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Michael: My hope is that testing will be recognized as a key set of skills that pervades all of software development, and that more developers, designers, and business people will take on those skills.

-The testing story has three strands to it, and they wind around each other like a braid.
+The testing story has three strands to it, and they wind around each other like braids.
 One strand is about the product and its status; what it does; what it doesn’t do; how it works; how it doesn’t work; and how it might not work in ways that matter to your various clients.

 A bonus question #10: If there is one skill aspiring and practicing testers should focus on, what would it be?